at Real Fun, Wow!

 Information architecture

-As the vision for Real Fun, Wow! grew beyond its initial start on social media platforms, it became apparent that the brand’s website needed a redesign to better address the increasing influx of e-commerce shoppers.
+As the vision for Real Fun, Wow! grew beyond its initial start on social media, it became apparent that the brand’s website needed a redesign to better serve the growing number of e-commerce shoppers.
+After discussion with Daren, we articulated three goals for the redesign:

 01: Untangling the User Journey